joonarafael/unsecure-software/docs/security_issues.md

 ### How this is present in my application

 As a default, passwords are not encrypted in the database.
 They are stored as plaintext.
-If anyone hypothetically got access to the database, they could read the passwords in clear text.
+If anyone hypothetically got access to the database, they could read the passwords in clear text.,

+### How to perform an attack against the unsecure system yourself

+While inspecting the [next issue](./security_issues.md#issue-3---a03-injection "Issue 3 - A03 Injection"), you can clearly see that the passwords are stored in plaintext.
+If you manage to retrieve other user's information, you can see their passwords as well!

 ## Issue 3 - [A03 Injection](https://owasp.org/Top10/A03_2021-Injection/ "OWASP/Top 10: Injection")